 The goal in treating ulcerative colitis (UC) is to achieve a remission of symptoms and prevent flare-ups.
 One of the newer classes of medications in the arsenal is biologics.
 These medications have shown to be very helpful in controlling UC symptoms over time by reducing the inflammation in the intestines and colon.
 Long-term treatment has many benefits to patients with UC.
+Currently the biologics for ulcerative colitis are injected, but an oral medication is under study.
 Below are some of the benefits to using biologics long term.

 Long term prevention of flare-ups has been seen in patients on biologics.
 Up to four years of remission was seen in one study of patients.
 Having fewer flare-ups can be life-changing for patients with UC.
 Fewer flare-ups help reduce financial expenses involving hospitalizations, doctor appointments, and treatment.